armory/docs-cdaas/content/en/remote-network-agent/install-helm.md

    See the comments in the `values.yaml` file for examples using other secrets managers.

-* `agentIdentifier`: the name of your Remote Network Agent
+* `agentIdentifier`: the name of your Remote Network Agent; you use this name in your deployment config file to identify your deployment target cluster; for example, if your `agentIdentifer` is `prod-eu`, your `targets.<targetname>.account` is `prod-eu`.

 ## Configure optional settings